Weekly Email Bulletin

 Most groups choose to have an agency account:

-Donations to your group may be tax deductible for donors when deposited in your agency account (with a 6% University assessment).
+- Donations to your group may be tax deductible for donors when deposited into a special gift account which requires an agency account (with a 6% University assessment).

-It is required by some campus funding resources to transfer grant funds.
+- It is required for campus funding resources to transfer grant funds.

 OFF CAMPUS BANKING